Imaccer/practical_robot/README.md

 ### Autonomous Drive Mode

-The final robot is able to intelligently navigate and costmap generated using its Lidar scanner and the gmapping package, using a path planning algorithm, and sensor data from wheel encoders and an IMU to accurately locate itself within the map.
+The final robot is able to intelligently navigate the costmap (generated using its Lidar scanner and the gmapping package) using a path planning algorithm.
+Sensor data from wheel encoders and an IMU is used to accurately locate itself within the map.

 For full operation of the robot, run the following commands:
 ```
 roslaunch practical_nav basic_full.launch
 ```
-For simplicity, locate the robot at the origin of your map (bottom left corner), initialize the pose to the starting position.
+For simplicity, locate the robot at the origin of your map (bottom left corner), initialize the pose to the starting position (following the prompts).

 In separate terminals, run each of the following commands:
 ```